Tomates Farcies Recipe (Stuffed Tomatoes)

 1. Clip vines gently from tomatoes, leaving the stems intact on each tomato at least 1 inch high.

-3. Core tomatoes and remove their interior flesh, transfer to a bowl. (keep for a simple tomato sauce, recipe below)
+3. Core tomatoes, remove their interior flesh, and transfer to a bowl.

-5. Combine pork, garlic, salt, pepper, herbs de provence, parsley and bread that has been soaked in the milk.
+5. Combine pork, garlic, salt, pepper, herbs de Provence, parsley, and bread soaked in milk.
 Combine with hands until incorporated.

 6. With an ice cream scooper, scoop meat into tomatoes and top with their “lids”.